fregante/daily-version/readme.md

 Based on [utc-version](https://github.com/LinusU/utc-version), uses `git` to determine whether to use the short version (e.g. `20.12.31` or the long version `20.12.31.2330` if a tag of the first version already exists)

+It also exists as a GitHub Action: [fregante/daily-version-action](https://github.com/fregante/daily-version-action).

 ## Install

 ```sh